 Students needing to exceed the maximum unit load may:

-- Print the Extra Unit Authorization form (.pdf), or obtain the form from Admissions and Records, Student Services Center, Bayramian Hall Lobby (BH 100).
+- Print the Extra Unit Authorization Form (.pdf), or obtain the form from Admissions and Records, Student Services Center, Bayramian Hall Lobby (BH 100).
 Summer term students, use Extra Unit Authorization Form - Summer (.pdf).

 - Complete the form and obtain all required signatures.